Esmail-Jawabreh/reading-notes/README.md

 # Reading Notes
-#### My notes in ASAC-LTUC, which are in a tables that contain a link for every note.
+#### "My notes in ASAC-LTUC Courses, which are in tables that contain a link for every note."

 ---